mattsanner/RESTpingpong/README.md

 # RESTpingpong
-In progress application to record and track pingpong scores using REST services and a cassandra database
+Rewrite of main code to use MySQL driver for DB use, making the application light weight.

 # Installation

 Download source code and build using mvn ('mvn clean package' in pingpong directory).
-Must have Tomcat 8 and the latest Cassandra 2 installed on machine.
+Must have Tomcat 8 and MySQL installed on machine (through aptitude installer).
 Copy built WAR file to Tomcat's webapp directory.
-Must start cassandra before deploying the webapp.

 There is a relatively untested method for setting up database tables on start up.
 To create the tables by hand I used namespace pingpong and tables with create statements:

 CREATE TABLE pingpong.players (
-    firstname text,
+    firstname VARCHAR(15),
-    lastname text,
+    lastname VARCHAR(20),
     losses int,
     pointsagainst double,
     pointsfor double,